Get inspired and check out some of the best music videos created by artists with our music video app.

 Adrian Artega – Past Tense

-We can’t help but watch this vid time and time again.
+We can’t help but watch this music video time and time again.
 Adrian Artega’s smooth bars drip off the track to the backdrop of underground graffiti shots taken from the unseen streets of London.
 A true urban artist with a music video to match.

 Timo Wright featuring Shean Williams – Tokyo